ahmedhesham301/weather-app/README.md

 4. Runs the container on port 5000.

-**Note**: his playbook is compatible only with AWS Linux.
+**Note**: this playbook is compatible only with AWS Linux.
 For other distributions, you must add the Docker repository as explained here: [Install docker](https://docs.docker.com/engine/install/)
 ![image](https://github.com/user-attachments/assets/962bf001-b694-474f-b5ad-ed586f13f251)

 ![image](https://github.com/user-attachments/assets/59b122d7-3721-4a8b-8c97-fb30899272b0)